 We weren’t expecting much from the sound quality but were blown away after putting these on.

 Given that the body is constructed mostly from plastic, the CB-1 headphones are also fairly lightweight.
 Despite that, they feel sturdy and flexible, with enough clamping force to keep the headphones in place without gripping your head like a vice.
 They thickly padded earcups are extremely comfortable, as is the head cushion wrapped in vegan leather.
-The headphones also fold down compactly for storage but unfortunately don’t come with a travel case.
+The

 Accessories include two detachable cables: A 10-foot straight cable and a compact coiled cable for various studio applications.
 The cables are both thick and durable with gold-plated connectors and a threaded male end for use with the included 1/4-inch adapter.
 The opposite ends have twist-lock connectors that secure into the base of the left ear cup, although a standard audio cable could be used as well.
 However, neither cable has a remote for playback control nor a mic for hands-free calling with a mobile device.